 Regular brushing twice a day, along with keeping away from unhealthy oral habits such as chewing hard substances like pens, fingernails, or using your teeth to open plastic packaging, is necessary to maintain your veneers as good as new.

-Please reach out to Galan Dental in San Jose, CA, to have a consultation with our dentist, Dr. Galan.
+Please reach out to Galan Dental, Dentist in San Jose, CA, to have a consultation with our dentist, Dr. Galan.
 Please call us at (408) 377-8200 or schedule an online consultation, and we’ll guide you further.